 Organizations that are accepting volunteers should adhere to all CDC and Kentucky Department of Public Health guidelines for social distancing.
 Additional restrictions such as limiting volunteers to best protect vulnerable populations may be appropriate.
 All volunteers should be screened prior to beginning work.
 If someone has a fever, cough, or other symptoms, they should be sent home.
 All volunteers should wash hands regularly and all areas of the service site should be properly disinfected at each shift change.
 When at all possible, develop ways for volunteers to help virtually.

-Kentucky is facing a severe blood shortage due to an unprecedented number of blood drive cancellations during this coronavirus outbreak.
+Kentucky is facing a severe blood shortage due to an unprecedented number of blood drive cancellations during the coronavirus pandemic.
 Healthy individuals are needed to donate now to help patients counting on lifesaving blood.
 Donating blood is a safe process, and people should not hesitate to give or receive blood.

 Check On Your Neighbors

-As more and more people experience isolation, we encourage you to call and check-in on your neighbors, especially those who may not have support networks or adequate resources.
+As more and more people experience isolation, we encourage you to call and check in on your neighbors, especially those who may not have support networks or adequate resources.
 It’s easy to feel overwhelmed right now but building connections and empathy can go a long way in reducing stress.
-Calling and texting is a good example of responsible social distancing.

 Serve Kentucky COVID-19 Neighbor Check-in